Choosing Your First Challenge

 Browsing the Challenge Library

-The Challenges page is where you will find all available projects.
+The Challenges page is where you'll find all available projects.
 Each challenge card displays key information at a glance:

 - Challenge name - The title of the project